 We define adjusted net income as net income adjusted to exclude restructuring charges, mark-to-market adjustments to reflect the effect of mark-to-market changes in the fair value of derivative instruments used by AVANGRID to economically hedge market price fluctuations in related underlying physical transactions for the purchase and sale of electricity, loss from held for sale measurement, impact of the Tax Act, accelerated depreciation derived from repowering of a windfarm, gain on the sale of equity method and other investment, other than temporary impairment ("OTTI"), and adjustments for the non-core gas storage and trading businesses.
 We believe adjusted net income is more useful in understanding and evaluating actual and projected financial performance and contribution of AVANGRID core lines of business and to more fully compare and explain our results.
 The most directly comparable U.S. GAAP measure to adjusted net income is net income.
 We also define adjusted earnings per share, or adjusted EPS, as adjusted net income converted to an earnings per share amount.
-The use of non-GAAP financial measures is not intended to be considered in isolation or as a substitute for, or superior to, AVANGRID's U.S. GAAP financial information, and investors are cautioned that the non-GAAP financial measures are limited in their usefulness, may be unique to AVANGRID and should be considered only as a supplement to AVANGRID's U.S. GAAP financial measures.
+The use of non-GAAP financial measures is not intended to be considered in isolation or as a substitute for, or superior to, AVANGRID's U.S. GAAP financial information, and investors are cautioned that the non-GAAP financial measures.
 The non-GAAP financial measures may not be comparable to other similarly titled measures of other companies and have limitations as analytical tools.
 Non-GAAP financial measures are not primary measurements of our performance under U.S. GAAP.